Merging Duplicate Contacts

 4. Select Edit by the contact to be removed and place a Z in front of the person's surname so you can easily identify it as the duplicate to be removed.
 Update & close.

 6. Select the Z duplicate and Edit.
-Remove any assigned roles using the I made a mistake, remove from history option.
+Remove any assigned roles using the I made a mistake, and "remove from history" option.
 Then Update & Close.

-7. If the Z contact is showing as a shareholder Navigate to the Shareholders>Allocations tab in the company workspace.
+7. If the Z contact is showing as a shareholder Navigate to the Shareholders>Share Register>Shareholdings tab in the company workspace.

-8. Select the tick box of the relevant share allocation and then select change in the slide-out panel.
+8. Select the tick box of the relevant share allocation and then select update in the slide-out panel.

-Repeat this process for all share parcels showing the Z person (if more than one).
-10. Now return to the Admin tab, where the Z person should show “no assigned role” beneath their name.
-If this appears you can select the Z person with the tick box, then using the "..." drop-down menu to delete.
+12. Now return to the Admin tab, where the entity should show “no assigned role” beneath their name.
+If this appears you can select the tick box, then use the "..." drop-down menu to delete.

-11. Finally, return to the overall Clients>Contacts list and locate the Z person.
-If there are no related associations showing against their name when selected with the tick box, you can now discard the Z profile using the "..." drop-down menu.
+13. Finally, return to the overall Clients>Contacts list and locate the entity.
+If there are no related associations showing against their name when selected with the tick box, you can now discard the profile using the "..." drop-down menu.